scubamuc/wiki-md/LXD-LXC.Docker_in_LXC.md

 # Run Docker inside LXC container

 Be aware that this setup is basically running a container inside a container.
 While this has some advantages (i.e. LXC snapshots etc), it requires careful configuration.
-The default volume format for LXC is ZFS and Docker supports BTRFS natively, thus it will be necessary to create an new BTRFS volume for Docker containers inside LXC.
+The default volume format for LXC is ZFS and Docker natively uses BTRFS, thus it will be necessary to create a BTRFS volume in LXC for Docker containers.
 In addition `security nesting` must be enabled to allow Docker to "run as root" on the LXC host.

 ### ZFS vs. BTRFS